kercre123/jank-escape-pod/README.md

 - Good robot
 - Bad robot
 - Change your eye color
+	- As well as "Change your eye color to"
+	- blue, purple, teal, green, yellow
 - How old are you
 - Start exploring ("deploring" works better)
 - Go home (or "go to your charger")